3.1. Nomination and Compensation Committee

 3.3.
 Shareholder involvement

-In the last two years, based on the feedback received by shareholders and shareholders’ representatives, Geberit has made significant efforts to improve the compensation disclosure in terms of transparency and level of detail provided about the remuneration principles and programs.
-The positive outcome of the consultative vote on the 2013 Remuneration Report indicates that shareholders welcome the progresses made.
-Geberit will continue to submit the Remuneration Report to a consultative shareholders’ vote at the General Meeting, so that shareholders have an opportunity to express their opinion about the remuneration system.
+In the last three years, based on the feedback received by shareholders and shareholders’ representatives, Geberit has made significant efforts to improve the remuneration disclosure in terms of transparency and level of detail provided about the remuneration principles and programs.
+The positive outcome of the consultative votes on the 2013 and 2014 Remuneration Reports indicates that shareholders welcome the progress made.
+Geberit foresees to continue to submit the Remuneration Report to a consultative shareholders’ vote at the General Meeting, in order that shareholders have an opportunity to express their opinion about the remuneration system.

-In addition, as required by the Ordinance against Excessive Remuneration in Stock Listed Corporations, shareholders will be asked to approve the amount of compensation of the Board of Directors and of the Group Executive Board in a binding vote at the General Meeting.
-The provisions of the Articles of Incorporation of Geberit stipulate that shareholders vote on the prospective maximum aggregate remuneration amount for the Board of Directors until the next ordinary General Meeting and for the Group Executive Board for the following business year.
+In addition, as required by the Ordinance against Excessive Remuneration in Listed Stock Corporations, shareholders are asked to approve the amount of remuneration of the Board of Directors and of the Group Executive Board in a binding vote at the General Meeting.
+The provisions of the Articles of Association of Geberit require shareholders to vote on the prospective maximum aggregate remuneration amount for the Board of Directors until the next ordinary General Meeting and for the Group Executive Board for the following business year.

 The maximum aggregate remuneration amount for the Board of Directors includes the cash remuneration, the value of the restricted shares at grant and the social security contributions made by the employer.